RachelMuston/sustainable-digital-policy/EN/mobile-phones.md

     - their lifecycles are often short due to planned obsolescence and phone contracts that provide new phones every 2 years
     - they are often non-repairable
     - their chargers are often not interchangeable
-- Many organizations are using software like MS Teams, Zoom or Google hangouts for conversations rather than phones
+- Many organizations have shifted towards using software like MS Teams, Zoom or Google hangouts for conversations and away from phones

 ## In the news
 - Worldwide: [Five billion phones to be thrown away in 2022](https://www.bbc.com/news/science-environment-63245150)